-The Mining Regulation 2010 allows for authority holders to apply for an extension of the period within which a report must be lodged, or for an exemption from reporting requirements.
+The Mining Regulation 2016 allows for authority holders to apply for an extension of the period within which a report must be lodged, or for an exemption from reporting requirements.
 However, extensions and exemptions are not generally granted except in cases of extreme hardship.

 Exemption from reporting requirements does not exempt the authority holder from their obligation to fulfil other conditions of authority, especially the requirements to effectively explore, assess or mine the authority area.